-3.2.: in pl cour loss line nego 3.2.5 Explore suitable resourcing options and modalities that could be put Indicator 3.2.3 in place to address the unique loss and damage issues faced by Pacific Number of countries n countries and atoll countries.
-This could support readiness on how to address for loss and damage issues faced by Pacific context (as these issues continue to accelerate in countries and atoll coulline with climate impact projections) and would also inform global to address loss and damage.
+3.2.3 Consultations between atoll and Pacific countries and donor/partners to foster resourcing opportunities and identify modalities of suitable programmatic and coordinated resourcing.
+3.2.4 Support governments to negotiate the inclusion of the unique climate security considerations of the Pacific into relevant climate finance, development finance and security finance fora across the region and 1 good practice document on integrated approaches to address climate security challenges at regional and global levels Baseline: 0 Target: 1 National multi stakeholders consultations internationally.
+3.2.5 Explore suitable resourcing options and modalities that could be put in place to address the unique loss and damage issues faced by Pacific countries and atoll countries in particular.
+This could support readiness on how to address loss and damage in the Pacific context (as these issues continue to accelerate in line with climate impact projections) and would also inform global negotiations on resourcing implications of loss and damage.
 Output Indicator 3.2.3 Number of countries negotiating inclusion of loss and damage issues faced by Pacific countries and atoll countries across the region and internal for a readiness on how to address loss and damage in the Pacific.
-Project Activity Report National strategies are available Baseline: 0 Target: 3 Current progress: 3
+Project Activity Report National strategies are available Baseline: 0 Target: 3 Current progress: 1